I have two boys, and without little time- and money-savers like Amazon, we'd live in a state of near-constant chaos!

 - I'm busy!
-Chances are, I may not notice we're low on diapers until, well- we're OUT of diapers.
-Yeah.
-Not fun.
+Chances are, I may not notice we're low on diapers until, well, we're out of diapers.
+Yeah, it's not fun.
 Amazon Subscribe and Save lets you put those items on auto-pilot.
-Once a month, my diapers magically arrive at my doorstep. #amazongods
+Once a month, my diapers magically arrive at my doorstep.

 - Every penny counts.
 I have two children in daycare.
-Let's be real: having kids is expensive.
-Not only do you save 5% using Subscribe and Save, but ding ding ding- get 5 items or more delivered together and voila, you save 15%!
-Boom.
+Let's be real: Having kids is expensive.
+Not only do you save 5% using Subscribe and Save, but you also get five items or more delivered together and, voila, you save 15%!

 And, here's a bonus: the boxes.
 They're giant.
 They make great pretend houses or forts on rainy afternoons.
 Just saying.
-Here's a picture of my little guy in his Amazon box being super-silly (story of his life) to prove my point.
-We had sandwiches for dinner that night—IN the box—and then we drew windows and doors on it, as well as a 2-car garage (his idea).
+We had sandwiches for dinner that night—in the box—and then we drew windows and doors on it, as well as a two-car garage (his idea).
 I was obviously feeling like Super Mom.
-I'll attribute that to Amazon as well, since that's definitely NOT the norm.
+I'll attribute that to Amazon as well, since that's definitely not the norm.

 Some of My Favorite Subscribe and Save Items

 - Chocolate Peanut Butter Larabars.
 I'm busy, so when I discovered the amazing world of Larabars, I subscribed to those suckers.
 I've included the link above if you want to subscribe too.
-(And by the way, there's a 25% off coupon for your first delivery!
-Whaaaat?!)
+(And by the way, there's a 25% off coupon for your first delivery!)